Chow-Witt rings of classifying spaces for symplectic and special linear groups: Euler classes for odd-rank modules

 While this question was originally posed and partially answered using Euler class groups, the question can, by the work of Morel, Asok and Fasel, also be studied from an $\mathbb{A}^1$-homotopical viewpoint if $F$ is a perfect field of characteristic unequal to $2$ and $X$ is a smooth affine scheme over $F$.
 Actually, \cite{AsokFaselCohomotopy} showed that the two approaches to the vector bundle splitting question, the Euler class groups appearing in \cite{bhatwadekar:sridharan} and the Chow--Witt groups, are equivalent.

-The answer to this question is positive over $\mathbb{C}$ by Murthy's theorem.
+The answer to the question of Bhatwadekar and Sridharan is positive over $\mathbb{C}$ by Murthy's theorem.
 In the Chow--Witt-theoretic perspective, this follows immediately from the fact that the natural map $\widetilde{\op{CH}}^n(X)\to\op{CH}^n(X)$ is an isomorphism whenever $X$ is smooth of dimension $n$ over a quadratically closed field.

 The answer is also known to be positive over $\mathbb{R}$ and more generally over real closed fields, by \cite{bhatwadekar:sridharan:99,bhatwadekar:das:mandal,bhatwadekar:sane}.
 In the context of Chow--Witt groups, we can reprove one of the main results of \cite{bhatwadekar:sridharan:99}, namely the odd rank case of Theorem~II of loc.cit: